refraction-networking/tapdance/README.md

 # Building and Running the Tapdance Station

 These instructions are for the standard build, which includes drivers for Intel i40e- and ixgbe-based NICs.

+## Note

+This is the TapDance station code.
+You do not need this to be a user of TapDance; for that, you will need the [client](https://github.com/sergeyfrolov/gotapdance)

 ## Station installation